[2025 Edition] 6 Famous Spots for Viewing Autumn Leaves in Yabu City , Hyogo Hyogo Prefecture ! Introducing Popular and Hidden Gems

 Written by

 We are a voluntary tourism organization that promotes the attractions of the northern part of Kinki, including Tamba, Tajima, Tango, and Wakasa.
-The flavors of Northern Kinki are not limited to crab, a representative winter sea delicacy, but also oysters, yellowtail, and pufferfish, as well as cockle, rock oysters, and white squid in summer, and mountain flavors such as Tamba chestnuts and Tamba black beans, and the summer fruit, sand dune melon.
-It is an area where you can enjoy gourmet food all year round.
-We would be happy to visit the vast Northern Kinki region many times and provide information that will help you take a railway journey.
+The flavors of Northern Kinki are not limited to crab, a representative winter sea delicacy, but also include oysters, yellowtail, and pufferfish, as well as cockles, rock oysters, and white squid in the summer, and mountain flavors such as Tamba chestnuts, Tamba black beans, and the summer fruit, sand dune melon.
+This is an area where you can enjoy gourmet food all year round.
+I would be delighted to visit the vast northern Kinki region many times and provide information on railway journeys.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.